KentonMurray/DeepDomers/README.md

 #to-do's
--encoder
--decoder
+- encoder
+- decoder
 - + attention
--synthetic data? maybe spanish (without gender? + be able to add that back in -find spanish analyzer DONE
+- synthetic data? maybe spanish (without gender? + be able to add that back in
+- find spanish analyzer DONE
 - processing/cleaning/tokenization
 - What to do about different beams for different types of generation
 - evaluation